top of page

 Blue-eyed Grass - Sisyrinchium montanum

 The May or June flowers open in the morning and close in the evening.
 They are a great early nectar source for our native bees and bloom before most other plants.
 These small 8" to 12" plants like full sun and well-drained soil, but will grow in loam, clay, or sand.
 They are especially striking planted in clumps.
+If Sisyrinchium montanum is not available, S. angustifolium or S. albidum from our affiliate nursery in Laingsburg, MI, will substitute.

 Excluding Sales Tax |